 A little book entitled "The Bible Year" is now published by the Pacific Press Publishing Association.
 It gives the dsily assignments for Senior readers, and many interesting facts about the different books and leading characters of the Bible.

 Do not neglect the devotional features.
-Invite the Sav-r into your meeting, seek his blessing, and offer praise iour into your meeting, seek his blessing, and of for all his mercies, especially for his Holy Word.
+Invite the Saviour into your meeting, seek his blessing, and offer praise for all his mercies, especially for his Holy Word.

 Phoebe